djsoulspotti-ops/Skajla/docs/REFACTORING_SUMMARY_2025_11_12.md

 ## Executive Summary

-Systematic cleanup and refactoring of the SKAILA codebase to eliminate redundancies, resolve architectural confusion, and improve long-term maintainability.
+Systematic cleanup and refactoring of the SKAJLA codebase to eliminate redundancies, resolve architectural confusion, and improve long-term maintainability.
 All changes verified working with zero functionality loss.

 **Key Metrics:**
 - **Files Deleted:** 152 files (~1.2 MB)